MiSTer-devel/Downloader_MiSTer/README.md

 ### Custom INI file

-You can use a different INI file by renaming the launcher `downloader.sh` to your preferred name.
+You can use a different INI file by renaming the launcher `update.sh` to your preferred name.
 After renaming the launcher, it will use an INI file with the same name but with the .ini extension.
 For instance, if you rename the launcher to `/media/fat/Scripts/my_custom_name.sh`, it will use the INI file `/media/fat/my_custom_name.ini` instead of `/media/fat/downloader.ini`.

 This flexibility allows for various use cases, such as running a specific database in isolation.